 Golfers are spoiled for choice at Four Seasons Hotel Westcliff, Johannesburg.
 Thirty-six of the top 100 courses in South Africa are within an hour’s drive, and premier golf clubs are just a few minutes away.

 Tour the site of the notorious Old Fort Prison Complex, where political activists such as Nelson Mandela and Mahatma Gandhi were once held.
 Today it’s home to the Constitutional Court, a museum and art gallery.

 Plan a day trip to the Cape Town area, home to the internationally acclaimed South African wine industry.
 The valleys of Paarl, Stellenbosch and Franschhoek have become known as The Winelands.

 Short for “South Western Townships”, Soweto is Johannesburg’s must-see city-within-the-city, including 21 different townships.
 Discover the lively mix of local restaurants and fascinating heritage sites.

-Touch, feed, ride and walk hand-in-trunk with lovingly tended African elephants at the Hartbeespoortdam Elephant Sanctuary, just a one-hour drive from Four Seasons Hotel Westcliff Johannesburg.
+Touch, feed, ride and walk hand-in-trunk with lovingly tended African elephants at the Hartbeespoortdam Elephant Sanctuary, just a one-hour drive from Four Seasons Westcliff.